shellspec/shellspec/README.md

 #### About temporary pending and skip

-The pending and skip without message is "temporary pending" and "temporary skip.
+The pending and skip without message is "temporary pending" and "temporary skip".
-"x" prefixed example groups and examples are treated as temporary skip.
+"x"-prefixed example groups and examples are treated as a temporary skip.

-The (non-temporary) pending and skip is used when it takes a long time to resolve.
+The non-temporary pending and skip (with message) is used when it takes a long time to resolve.
-It may also commit to a version control system.
+It may be committed to a version control system.
 The temporary pending and skip is used during the current work.
 We do not recommend committing it to a version control system.

-These two types are differ in the display of the report.
+These two types differ in the display of the report.
 Refer to `--skip-message` and `--pending-message` options.

 ```sh
 # Temporary pending and skip